aclark4life/blog/2016/11/23/project-makefile-open-business/index.rst

 Finishing the Makefile
 ----------------------

-I started writing slides on the `impressive slides.com <http://slides.com/aclark/project-makefile>`_ then I realized I had to finished the Makefile to finish the slides.
+I started writing slides on the impressive |slides| then I realized I had to finished the Makefile to finish the slides.
 This mostly involved deciding on target names and testing target execution.

 Finishing the Slides
 --------------------